 According to provisional data from the Centers for Disease Control, opioid overdose deaths in 2020 rose nearly 30% over the previous year.
 More than 90,000 people died of overdoses last year – the highest number on record.

 Factors like social isolation and lack of access to care during the pandemic likely contributed to the spike, “so when folks don’t get the psychosocial supports that they need, and they don’t have that community around them, they tend to relapse.
 It’s very, very impactful to their state,” Alonzo said.

 Some general practitioners who don’t specialize in addiction treatment may not feel equipped to navigate the challenges of treating substance use issues, Alonzo said.
 Perhaps they simply don’t come across the issue very often.
 That’s where connecting with trained addiction medicine specialists through the Empower program can help.

 “This may be the first time since they went to medical school that they’ve actually had any access to an expert in these particular treatment areas,” Alonzo said.
 “So we want to make sure that that anybody who wants to provide treatment has the tools that they need as a family practitioner or a nurse practitioner”

-One person who said he’s already benefited from the sessions is James Mazza.
+One person who has already benefited from the sessions is James Mazza.
 He’s community coalition coordinator for the Waco-area nonprofit Voice, which focuses on wellness education for youth and their parents, including educating about drug abuse.

 Mazza said that overdoses in the Waco area have more or less kept pace with national trends – rising about 25 percent since the pandemic began.
 He also said that lack of access to care was a big driver.
 With doctors and hospitals stretched thin with COVID cases, appointments for pain management became harder to come by.